-- If the server is configured to pull and install the latest deployment artifact when the operating system starts, you can trigger an update by having GCP restart the VM.
+- If the server is configured to pull and install the latest deployment artifact when the operating system starts, you can trigger an update by having Google Cloud restart the VM.
 Although a restart might seem unnecessarily time consuming, this avoids the need to have the deployment server authenticate with the app server.

 - As with push-based deployments, the deployment server can remotely trigger the update via a back channel.
 However, this approach is subject to the same security implications and challenges of managing credentials that apply to push-based deployments.